RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 3. Authentication.
 4. Notion of Game User-pair Session so that an invitation is still required to initially connect Users, but, a new invitation is no longer required for rematches within a Gaming Session.
-5. Implement an AI model so that users can play against the service.